mstocco/mariostoc.co/content/traininglog/20210328-ironman2021-22weeksout.md

 What goes up...  was a blast down the hill.

 I doubled back down _Highland Road_ and spent some time exploring the area near _Panhandle Trail_.
 There was another trail nearby called the _Hector Connector_ that I noticed friends on Strava ride.
 I went in search for that.
-I should be careful what I wish for as that trail is a goat path rated as black diamond.
-Needless to say I walked more that I rode the tricky parts.
+I should be careful what I wish for as that trail is a goat path rated as black diamond on _TrailPeaks_.
+Needless to say I walked more than I rode the tricky parts.

 I was passed by a grandma on an e-bike on the _Goose_; legs were feeling cooked at the end.